 In her studies she found the key to success has nothing to do with intelligence, talent or motivation.
 When we consider the most successful people we know, we associate their achievement with self-control.
 They could get better grades, have happier relationships, are more productive, weigh less, or are financially independent.

 Recent research by Angela Duckworth shows that people who had high self-control scores didn’t reach their goals by exerting control.
 Think of every person that’s been on a diet or exercise plan, they may lose all the weight, but several years later they gain it all back.
 I’ve been there and I’m starting to work my way back down again.
 This time my healthy habits stick.
 Why?
 Because I’m making healthy eating and exercise a part of my routine.
 Now it’s a lifestyle change, not a diet.
-Rather than muscling their way with grit and determination, successful people know how to form habits to help them reach their goals.
+Rather than muscling their way with self-control and determination, successful people know how to form habits to help them reach their goals.

 By establishing a good habit system, when you do hit that obstacle or get stressed, you can rebound faster and stay on track.
 The best part is when you make your good choices automatic, you don’t have to make those decisions reducing stress and overwhelm.
 When habits are subconscious, we free up mental capacity to work on our big goals.